walkerburgin/pnpm7-readpackage-delete-repro/README.md

 ## Repro

-This should install cleanly with pnpm@6 and fail with pnpm@7 with an error like this:
+Running `pnpm install` should fail with pnpm@7 with an error like this:

 ```
 /Volumes/git/walkerburgin/pnpm7-readpackage-delete-repro/packages/foo-app: